RifeLab/lab-manual/manuscript.md

 * Stay up to date on the latest research by using RSS feeds and/or getting journal table of contents.
 Also consider following scientists in the field on social media.

 ### Small Picture
-There are a few day-to-day things to keep in mind to keep the lab running smoothly.
 * If you’re sick, stay home and take care of yourself.
 Because you need it and also because others don’t need to get sick.
 Reschedule your meetings for the day (or the next couple of days) as soon as you can.
 * Notify Trevor if you will be out, either due to illness or vacation.
 Make a note on the lab travel calendar.
 * Take a vacation!
 Good science benefits from clear thinking.
 When going on vacation, make sure to fill out your leave requests through the appropriate system, notify Trevor, and make sure to put it on lab travel calendar.